ansible/awx/README.md

 We welcome your feedback and ideas.
 Here's how to reach us with feedback and questions:

-- Join the `#ansible-awx` channel on webchat.freenode.net
+- Join the `#ansible-awx` channel on irc.libera.chat
 - Join the [mailing list](https://groups.google.com/forum/#!forum/awx-project)